YEAST: Yet Another Sequential Test: YEAST: YEt Another Sequential Test

 The proposed testing procedure is defined in Algorithm~\ref{alg:SST} and will be referred to as \emph{YEAST} (from YEt Another Sequential Test).
 The estimation of $V_N$ is discussed in Section~\ref{sec:inputs} below.

-For a two-sided test, we track $|S_n|$ and compare it against
+For a two-sided test, we track $|S_n|$ and compare it against $b^*_{2-sided} = z_{1-\alpha/4}\cdot\sqrt{N\hat V_N}$.

-where $z_{1-\alpha/2}$ is the quantile of the standard normal distribution of level $1-\alpha/4$.
 Mind that differently from the non-sequential testing, the significance level $\alpha$ needs to be divided by 2 for the one-sided test and by 4 for the two-sided test.
-This is due to the factor of two in the right-hand side of inequalities \eqref{eq:levy1} and \eqref{eq:levy2} below.
+This is due to the factor of two in the right-hand side of bound~\eqref{fdr-sst}.

+Note that while baring some resemblance in the formulas, YEAST is fundamentally different from GST \cite{GDe:83} methods.
+The latter use a statistic normalized by the observed information (i.e., the variance of the cumulative data up to time $n$) and adjust the rejection threshold at each look.
+In contrast, our method normalizes the partial cumulative sum $S_n$ by the variance of the full dataset $var\left(S_N\right)$ and compares it to a fixed threshold.
+As a result, the boundary of YEAST is constant (does not change from one look to another) while this is not the case for GST.
+The computation of the YEAST boundary is computationally simple and does not require numerical integration.

-\subsection{Setting the Input Parameters}
+\subsubsection{Setting the Input Parameters}

 As was described in the previous subsection, the computation of the alerting boundary of the proposed sequential testing procedure requires two inputs: the number of events $N$ to be observed during the monitoring and an estimate $\hat V_N$ of the (scaled) variance of the tracked metric difference at the end of the monitoring.
 In this subsection, we discuss how to provide those inputs in practice.